Play Freedom Trail with DP

 n = len(key)

-# initialize the entire memoization table to 0
+# initialize all memoization entries to 0

 self.memo = [[0] * n for _ in range(m)]